Too many children in the United States have to endure abuse -- even one child suffering is one too many.

 Childhelp focuses on creating child abuse awareness in schools, including ways of recognizing and preventing abuse.
 The organization advocates talking with your own children about abuse and teaching them how to recognize it and its signs and symptoms.
 Discussion and awareness are important parts in the process of minimizing child abuse -- doing these simple things could even save a child's life.

 There are so many ways to help children - and, sadly, there is never a shortage of children to help.
-For more information on how you can help, check out the links on the next page.
+For more information on how you can help, check out the links below.